Details About the Costs Involved in LSAT

 What Are the Different Costs Involved in LSAT?

-The LSAT cost that you will incur will include the actual LSAT cost that is, the fees and other direct costs, and the cost you will incur to prepare for the test.
+The costs incurred for appearing for the LSAT include the test fee and other related costs, and the costs you will incur to prepare for the test.

-The following fees are charged for taking the LSAT at a published center in the U.S.A. (the fees are different for centers outside the USA including Canada):
+The following fees are charged for taking the test at a published center in the U.S.A. (the fees are different for centers outside the USA including Canada):

-1. The fee charged for registration for the LSAT is $139.
+1. The registration fee charged for the test is $139.

 2. The cost for the Credential Assembly Service is $124.

-4. In order to obtain paper copies of the LSAT ticket and to get a paper copy of your LSAT score, a one-time fee of $25 is charged.
+4. In order to obtain paper copies of the ticket and to get a paper copy of your score, a one-time fee of $25 is charged.